minhfuji/WPRestfulAPI_html/README.md

 # Backend

-Install Wordpress, please be sure rewrite mode  is ON and wp .htacess is acceptable with apache Input some sample content , some sample category Expect you finish your installation, and have accessible URL http://localhost/wordpress
+Install Wordpress, please be sure rewrite mode  is ON and wp .htacess is acceptable with apache

+Input some sample content , some sample category

+Expect after your installation, you have accessible URL http://localhost/wordpress

 # Frontend